-Before starting the product migration, ensure there are no pending updates or patches.
+Before starting the product migration:

+- Ensure there are no pending updates or patches.
 Check the System Status on the client system's Details > Overview page, and install all offered updates or patches.
-If your client system is not uptodate, product migration may fail.

-Before starting a migration, make sure all the channels of the target product are fully synchronized.
+If your client system is not uptodate, product migration may fail. - Make sure all the channels of the target product are fully synchronized.
 To check the synchronization status in the Web UI, navigate to the Admin > Setup Wizard > Products page.